-- 7. When you are ready to use the antenna, be sure to "enable" the DB18E in the controller menu, or your antenna will not work properly on 40m and 30m.
-If you purchased the 6m option, be sure to enable that as well.
+- 7. When you are ready to use the antenna, be sure to "enable" the DB18 in the controller menu, or your antenna will not work properly on 40m and 30m.
+If you installed the 6m passive element, be sure to enable that as well.
 When done enabling, save and then turn the controller off, and back on again. - 8.
 Enjoy the antenna!